serehen/UCSC-Scheduling-simplifier/tech_stack.md

 ### Tech Stack for the UCSC Scheduling Simplifier

 #### Front-End
-- React with Vite
+- React with Next.js
 - Tailwind CSS for visuals and aesthetic
-- React Context for State Management
-- Recharts for Data Visualization
+- Next.js for full-stack simplicity

 ### Back-End
-- FastAPI for RMP and MyScheduler scraping
+- Next.js for API routing between Supabase for courses
-- Redis for caching data
+- Supabase for storing/pulling from database, authorization

 ### Hosting
 - Vercel